Office of Transition Programs

 The Office of Transition Programs provides future students with lots of services that help get them from where they are to where they need to be with regards to preparing for college and career readiness.
 The specific transition programs that are designed to make sure that adult learners truly achieve their college and workforce preparation goals include the following:

 On-Ramp: serving adults 18 and older who have lost a job because of the recession since September, 2008.
-These adults can be unemployed or dislocated homemakers who have lost their primary source of income.
+These adults can be unemployed, underemployed, or dislocated homemakers who have lost their primary source of income.
 Participants will receive training leading to a credential in a field of high employability.